 What is your greatest professional achievement by now?

 If you have been able to make such then you must answer it and if you haven’t then gone for a simple answer that you have learned things that will help you in this place.
-However, if you have made any achievement then it’s worth mentioning it, and it will be counted as the extra bonus in your skills.
+However, if you make any achievement then it’s worth mentioning it, and it will be counted as the extra bonus in your skills.
 Your interviewer will be impressed too, and you might get the job as well.

 Mention the ways you will handle the challenges and conflicts in the workplace